Contemplating the Moon

 Mint Tea, chickpeas roasted with Cumin, Berber whiskey on cold desert nights, headscarves and a very special discount for my neighbor from down in South Africa… A few weeks traveling through Morocco and these are a few things that have been imprinted in my mind.

-A last minute decision to spend New Year’s in the Erg Chigaga dunes of the Sahara in Berber tents in the heart of the desert was some of the best money I spent.
+A last minute decision to spend New Year in Morocco–in the Erg Chigaga dunes of the Sahara in Berber tents in the heart of the desert was some of the best money I spent.
 It wasn’t cheap but going with Sahara services meant that we drove in 4 x 4s, not buses, had an exquisite drive to M’hamid, and spent a night rockin’ the Casbah with some fantastic fellow travelers before entering the vast golden desert.

 The food was simple but full of flavor.
 I’d recommend the Berber omelet and a glass of Moroccan beer.
-The wine was not quite to my South African standards
+The wine was not quite to my South African standards.

 At sunrise we were taught how to tie our headscarves, and we saddled up onto a camel to enter the desert in true style and luxury.
 (I’ll leave out the comfort.)
 Note: take cheap sunnys that will look good with a touch of sand blasting.